BIRD OF THE WEEK: 2/28/2014

 HABITAT: Endemic to tropical savannas of northern Bolivia

 The spectacular Blue-throated Macaw is one of two highly threatened macaws endemic to Bolivia.
-It inhabits scattered “islands” of palms and riparian areas amidst the wet savannas of the Beni area in northeastern Bolivia.
+(The other is the Red-fronted Macaw.)
+Blue-throated Macaws inhabit scattered “islands” of palms and riparian areas found across wet savannas of the Beni area in northeastern Bolivia.

-One of the chief threats to the Blue-throated Macaw, poaching, has been addressed by legislation outside of Bolivia.
+One of the chief threats to the Blue-throated Macaw, poaching, has been reduced by legislation put in place outside of Bolivia.
 Both the U.S. Wild Bird Conservation Act of 1992 and Europe's 2007 ban on the import of wild birds have helped halt the trafficking of this and other endangered birds.
+The birds are still